zhoupeikun/emacs.d/README.md

 # A reasonable Emacs config

-This is my emacs configuration tree based on [purcell's](https://github.com/purcell/emacs.d), continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.
+This is my emacs configuration tree based on [purcell's](https://github.com/purcell/emacs.d), whose origin version has been continually used and tweaked since 2000.
+I have changed some settings since 2015, and my version is good for Ubuntu or Mac OS.

 Emacs itself comes with support for many programming languages.
 This config adds improved defaults and extended support for the following: